gangsterveggies/cftool/README.md

 Runs in Linux and Windows (tested) and should run in other unix system like Mac (untested).
 Linux is prefered obviously.

+## Features

+It only works with C++ code (sorry, no Java).
+It generates templated files (currenlty static) for all problems, gets the test cases, compiles the code and runs it with all test cases or with one in particular.
+Another cool feature is that CodeForces enforces the use of "%I64d" in reading or writing long long int variables, which doesn't compile in a lot of local systems.
+The tool has an option (-l) that when compiling code it automatically converts the "%I64d" to "%lld" and compiles it like so, leaving the original file untouched.

 ## How to use

 Usage: